Alex-Linhares/FARGonautica/README.md

 This project is based on the computational cognitive models of Fluid Concepts, such as Copycat, Letter Spirit, Phaeaco, Tabletop, Numbo, Seeqsee, etc. These projects have been developed by Douglas Hofstadter and his PhD students.

-Capyblanca has been developed in Delphi, by Alex Linhares (see www.capyblanca.com for more info).
+Capyblanca has been developed in Delphi.
 As of May 7th, 2008, the codebase compiles and runs in free (as in beer) turbodelphi for windows.

 With this initiative, we hope to contribute to the scientific community by letting those interested not only replicate the results in detail, but also improve the architecture and explore different design decisions which we have not been